+Termination Benefits

-Termination Benefits If a member employee is terminated, either voluntarily or involuntarily, the following benefits are payable:
+If a member employee is terminated, either voluntarily or involuntarily, the following benefits are payable:

-- If the employee has less than ten years under Plan A or B or five years under Plan C of credited service, the employee will be entitled to his or her contributions to the Plan. - If the employee has more than ten years under Plan A or B or five years under Plan C of credited service (terminated vested), the benefits will be calculated as described in the Pension Benefits section above, provided that the benefit calculation is based upon the benefits which existed at the time of termination of employment.
+- If the employee has credited service of less than ten years under Plans A or B or five years under Plan C the employee will be entitled to his or her contributions to the Plan. - If the employee has credited service of more than ten years under Plans A or B or five years under Plan C (terminated vested), the benefits will be calculated as described in the Pension Benefits section above, provided that the benefit calculation is based upon the benefits which existed at the time of termination of employment.
 If the participant elects to leave his or her contributions in the fund upon separation from service and is entitled to a vested deferred pension, the monthly pension income will be adjusted to reflect any increase in benefits becoming effective after the date of separation from service.

-Terminated membership in the plan Effective September 7, 2004, a member can terminate membership in the Plan if he or she is not subject to collective bargaining, has attained normal retirement status or has attained thirty years of credited service.
+Terminated membership in the plan

+Effective September 7, 2004, a member can terminate membership in the Plan if he or she is not subject to collective bargaining, has attained normal retirement status or has attained thirty years of credited service.

 A member may elect to terminate membership in the plan with a vested benefit while still employed.
 This election allows the members to defer receipt of defined benefits until a later date and commence participation in the City's Deferred Compensation Plan.
-The member is guaranteed a life time defined benefit for the years of service vested and has the ability to manage his or her investments in the defined contribution plan.
+The member is guaranteed a lifetime defined benefit for the years of service vested and may manage his or her investments in the defined contribution plan.